 Platte Valley Bank's mission statement reads: A community oriented team dedicated and committed to providing timely, quality financial services to our neighbors.
 During its more than 110 years of business, the native Missouri bank has been successful at both ends of that spectrum.

 Platte Valley Bank was born in 1906 in the small village of Waldron, located in southwest Platte County, west of Parkville, with a capital stock at the time of its incorporation of $10,000.
 As of Fall 2016, the bank has grown to nine locations spanning three counties, with assets of approximately $501 million.
-With a 32,000 square-feet main office in Platte City, and offices in Dearborn, Smithville, Liberty, Parkville, Kansas City North and Plattsburg, the bank features 168 employees who service tens of thousands of accounts.
-A new branch in Gladstone is planned to open in late 2016.
+With a 32,000 square-feet main office in Platte City, and offices in Dearborn, Smithville, Liberty, Parkville, Kansas City North, Plattsburg and Gladstone, the bank features 184 employees who service tens of thousands of accounts.

 Its strength and stability has been noticed and recognized by financial peers as well: Platte Valley Bank was named one of the strongest banks in the Kansas City metropolitan area in both 2014 and 2015 by Kansas City Business Journal.